 Egypt abounds in material for flint-working.
 Certain beds of the Eocene limestone hold numerous, and often large flint nodules, and, where these beds have been removed by denudation, the residual flints are widely scattered over the desert surfaces.
 There are also beds of gravel largely composed of entire and broken specimens of these flints.
 That the ancient Egyptians worked the flint nodules, and used flint arrows and knives, is well known, and it is also believed that flint flakes were used in the cutting of hieroglyphics on the softer limestones.
 Careful examination with the lens of sculptured surfaces of limestone convinces me that the hieroglyphics were usually scratched with sharp points rather than chiselled, and splinters of flint would be very suitable for this purpose.
-Bauerman has described\ flint picks of triangular and trapeziform shape found in the mines worked by the Egyptians at Wady Meghara, in the Sinai peninsula, and states that the marks on the stone are such as these tools would make.
+Bauerman has described flint picks of triangular and trapeziform shape found in the mines worked by the Egyptians at Wady Meghara, in the Sinai peninsula, and states that the marks on the stone are such as these tools would make.
 The manufacture has been continued to the present time, flints for muskets, and also for strikelights, to be carried with steel and tinder of vegetable fibre in the tobacco-pouch, being still commonly made and sold.
 This manufacture is carried on at Assiout, and also at the village of Kadasseh, near the Gizeh pyramids.

-\ The large number attending this meeting rendered it necessary to hold it at the House of the Society of Arts, instead of the Institute's Lecture-room: the Chair was taken by Sir H. Barkly, G.C.M.G.
+^{} Read at a meeting of the Victoria Institute;-The large number desiring to be present rendered it necessary to hold the meeting at the House of the Society of Arts: the Chair was taken by Sir H. Barkly, G.C.M.G.
 K.C.B.
 F.R.S.